lives-group/terminating-expansion/lang-spec.md

 In this draft, we outline the ideas of a core programming language featuring a type based termination criteria.
-The main novelty of the language design is its elaboration that unfolds a function call into a term that has a pattern matching ...
-FINISH THIS DESCRIPTION
+The main novelty of the language design is its elaboration that unfolds a function call into a term that has a *exaustive* pattern matching ... over the original arguments and an additional counter, limiting the recusrive call expansion to any specific nonnegative number.
+This unrolling is needed for the purposes of compiling for eBPF, since it does not allow non-terminating functions to run (and that’s why it does not allow unbounded loops or general recursion).

 Syntax